Menopause and Making LoveMar 03, 2017

 It's dramatic.
 It's huge.
 And it's frustrating.
 I know.
 I've been there.

-Diana Richardson, creator of The Making Love Retreat, was one of the first to say that one of the reasons for a woman's emotion around menopause, and during any kind of hormonal disruption at any age, is directly related to the accumulation of emotion and tension from the style of lovemaking she has engaged in for years and that changing the way we make love lowers a woman's, and a man's emotions considerably.
+Diana Richardson, the creator of The Making Love Retreat, was one of the first to say that one of the reasons for a woman's emotion around menopause, and during any kind of hormonal disruption at any age, is directly related to the accumulation of emotion and tension from the style of lovemaking she has engaged in for years and that changing the way we make love lowers a woman's, and a man's emotions considerably.
 I know ...
 I have experienced a massive levelling out of my emotions for many years now.

 One of the major challenges that women face in menopause is their desire for sex.
-While some women feel a distinct rise in their sexual desire and pleasure, others are just saying ‘Leave me alone!' – especially if she has been a ‘pleaser’ in her love relationship earlier in her life.
+While some women feel a distinct rise in their sexual desire and pleasure, others are just saying ‘Leave me alone!' – especially if she has been a ‘pleaser’ in their love relationship earlier in her life.
 Further, due to the change in hormones, the vaginal wall can thin and sex can become painful (although pain can be felt at any age).
 I have heard women say that they have felt broken because of this and have just stopped making love.

 While it is important to honour her body's message by not compromising sexually, relationships are often strained when a woman no longer feels like she wants to sexually connect...
 And at a time when she could really do with some loving connection.
 Sadly, some relationships can actually fall away at this time, simply through sexual misunderstanding.